 Another fun approach is to decide on a particular decorating style, then give it the holiday twist using the elements we've mentioned.
 This may come naturally with your home's decor or it may be a complete contrast just for this season.

 The style can also set the mood for your holidays.
 Bringing in elements of a rustic cabin theme like flannel, distressed wood, pine boughs, and burlap can create a cozy atmosphere.
 Shabby chic is another style that lends itself perfectly to the holidays and gives you the excuse to scour shops for unique, vintage finds.

 Maybe you prefer a modern chic look with a daring, simple color scheme and accessories with clean lines and few details, but plenty of interest.
 For this, you can play with neutral colors, straight black and white with gold accents, or use a deep red or green to imply Christmas without being too literal.
 Add a fluffy white fabric tree skirt, be sparse and strategic on the tinsel, or even consider a minimalist alternative to the traditional tree.
 The ideas are endless once you get started.

 If you're planning a party this holiday season, think about adding a theme to that.
 If you decide on one early enough, you can even get a jump start on the decorations as you fill your home with holiday spirit and enjoy it every day.

 Parties offer many theme ideas, just think about what you and your family or friends enjoy most.
-Children love a breakfast with Santa and musicians can plan a dinner around a musical theme.
+Children love breakfast with Santa, and musicians can plan a dinner around a musical theme.
 You can even pick a word, like "love" and host a holiday luncheon that celebrates it, decorating in red and white with hearts everywhere.